 My mom remembers me often wandering off to follow babies and young children when I was very young myself.
 That curiosity and fascination with little ones has proven to be lifelong!
 As I grew older I became a babysitter, nanny, preschool teacher and then went on to study psychology with a growing fascination around early development, attachment and early trauma.
 After a short time working within a therapeutic preschool and traditional child care setting I went back to school to get my masters in social work.
 Young children remained my focus as much as possible.
 And the desire to support parents in forming healthy, nurturing relationships with their children from the start grew deeper and deeper.

 Once I graduated with my MSW I worked as a therapist with families with young children, many of whom had experienced early trauma, then as an administrator and innovator of programs.
 Over the years I also worked as a coordinator within a volunteer doula program, as a mental health consultant to childcare providers and parents, and as a therapist in outpatient, in-home and private practice settings.
-My favorite roles involved taking the latest information about how we humans grow, think and develop and using it to create workshops or programs to support parents and caregivers in understanding and meeting the needs of their babies and young children.
+My favorite roles involved taking the latest information about how we humans grow, learn and heal and using it to create workshops or programs to support parents and caregivers in understanding and meeting the needs of their babies and young children.

 At the same time having a family and becoming a mother was something I longed for.
 Later than most I became a wife, as well as a step-mom to two amazing kids, and then after a long journey, when it seemed so unlikely my husband and I became parents to our youngest through adoption.

 "The moment a child is born, the mother is also born.
 She never existed before.
 The woman existed, but the mother, never.
 A mother is something absolutely new. "